 You can lead a horse to water but you can’t make it drink right?
 That’s one way to look at it.
 But taking a solution-oriented approach may lead you to re-evaluate your on-boarding process.
-By doing so, you may determine drop off trends at certain stages, thus allowing you to revamp your processes to address issues you
+By doing so, you may determine drop off trends at certain stages, thus allowing you to revamp your processes to address specific customer journey issues.

 As you can see, while not every instance of churn is avoidable, taking a solutions oriented approach vs an “it’s out of our control” approach wins out every time.

 Negative Churn - The End Goal

 The dream of every entrepreneur is “negative churn”.
 Negative churn refers to a situation in which cross-sells, up-sells and new subscriber growth offsets and outpaces any loss in revenue from churn rates.

 Achieving a “negative churn” rate is typically the result of one of the following: